 Your host will be BBC TV Presenter and Radio 4 broadcaster, Mike Dilger, whose presenting roles have included Nature's Top 40, the BBC One Show, Inside Out and Nature's Calendar.
 With degrees in both Ecology and Botany, Mike is also a frequent writer in the BBC Wildlife magazine and wildlife books.
 Mike's connection with Aqua-Firma goes back to the 1990s when he was stationed in an area of Andean cloud forest which was in the process of being saved by Rainforest Concern - a charity which Aqua-Firma Director, Ralph Pannell, also used to work.

 Mike is not only highly knowledgeable, but great fun to be with.
 Supported by a local expert guide trained at the Charles Darwin Research Station, Mike will lead you on a packed yacht safari holiday, sure to provide close encounters with a wide range of the Galapagos' unique Wildlife and Marine, as well as experience habitats and dramatic landscapes ranging from parched lava fields, to verdant mangroves forest and rich coastal habitats.
-Guides to some of the islands we plan to visit can be selected by clicking on their respective buttons to the right (or if you are a mobile, below).
+The islands we plan to visit in 2021 will be:

 April is an excellent month to visit the Galapagos: a time when critically endangered Waved Albatrosses launch their massive annual arrival on Española and commence their courtship displays.
 This is also the turtle hatching season, for which Espumilla Beach, which you will visit, is an important turtle nesting site.
-Sea visibility is usually good in April and this yacht safari will take you snorkeling at up to nine snorkel sites.
+Sea visibility is usually good in April and these yacht safaris will take you snorkeling at up to nine snorkel sites.